Become a Mentor

 - Pairing also considers the unique experience and/or expertise of mentors that may be particularly suitable to circumstances of new school leaders.

 - Mentors and new school leaders will have an opportunity to meet to determine if the “fit” is right for each of them.
-The pairing may be changed within the first eight weeks following the pairing with good reason if either the mentor or new school leader requests it.
+The pairing may be changed with good reason if either the mentor or new school leader requests it.
 Residents and mentors are asked to communicate with each other the need for a change in mentor before the change will be made.

 Summary of Mentor Responsibilities